SamsungDS/nvmFabTest/README.md

-# FabTest
+# nvmFabTest
 NVMe-oF Compliance Test Suite

 ## Description
-nvmfabtest is a comprehensive test suite written in Python It provides both the framework and test cases for ensuring compliance with NVMe-oF standards.
+nvmFabTest is a comprehensive test suite written in Python It provides both the framework and test cases for ensuring compliance with NVMe-oF standards.
 The ultimate goal is to contribute to the open-source community by providing a reliable and feature-rich tool for validating adherence to NVMe-oF specifications.

 The framework provides two user configurable application options which can be used to communicate with the NVM device.
 These are [nvme-cli](https://github.com/linux-nvme/nvme-cli) and [libnvme](https://github.com/linux-nvme/libnvme).